k0staa/k0staa.github.io/_posts/2020-10-30-kotlin-in-java-project.markdown

     </plugins>
   </build>
 </project>
 ```

 Now is the time to add some code written in Kotlin.
-So I'm adding the `kotlin` directory to `module1` and the package that already exists in the project, as well as a simple service ʻio.jitpack.KotlinRulezService.kt`, with the following content:
+So I'm adding the `kotlin` directory to `module1` and the package that already exists in the project, as well as a simple service `io.jitpack.KotlinRulezService.kt`, with the following content:

 ```kotlin
 class KotlinRulezService {